sgomezmelo/Mechanical-Metamaterial-project/README.md

 - Fenics (dolfin) and ufl
 - Meshio

 The program takes as input a meshed structure in .msh format.
-It first solves for the displacement field, which is specified at the minimum and maximum z values via dirichlet boundary conditions, and then computes the resulting strain field.
-Currently, the script simulates compression steps of 2um and 5um, and assumes a conversion of 2 model units to 9.63um (conversion factor of 2/9.63).
-The code may be readily edited to simulate different compression steps, material properties and appropiate conversion factors.
+It first solves for the displacement field, which is specified at the minimum and maximum z values via Dirichlet boundary conditions, and then computes the resulting strain field.
+The script loops over several dirichlet boundary conditions in order to calculate several compression steps.
+The code maybe readily edited to simulate different material properties and compression steps, as well as to appropiately tunning the conversion between real and model length units, which is currently set to 2/9.63um.

 ## Image Registration ##

-Given a set of images of the microstructure before and after compression, the strain and displacement field may be reconstructed with the open reconstruction software elastix, which must be previously installed (see https://elastix.lumc.nl/).
-The following steps explain how to do so.
-The set of images before and after compression must be collected in a tif image stack.
+The reconstruction of the strain and displacement field from experimental data of the microstrucure is done with the open software elastix, which must be previously installed (see https://elastix.lumc.nl/).
+The software requires a set of images of the undeformed structure, or mask, and a set of images of the deformed sample for each compression step.
+Each set of images must be assembled into a .tif image stack.

-The elastix is run with the bash script "runFFD1223_with_cp_mask.sh".
-This script looks for the undeformed image mask stack and the deformed image stack under the names "fname" and "moving", respectively.
-The reconstruction program is then executed with the options specified in "ffdParameters.txt".
+Elastix is run with the bash script "runFFD1223_with_cp_mask.sh".
+The reconstruction from the two aforementioned stacks is performed according to the options specified in "ffdParameters.txt".
 Currently the bash script loops over several compression steps.
 The results of the reconstruction are then stored as nrrd files in the directories "outDir" and "dField".

 The resulting .nrrd files then are postprocessed by the python script "plot_sections_p33.py", which requires the following scripts: